 Operating Income and Margin.
 The increase in operating income of \$23 million in the first quarter of 2010 compared to the first quarter of 2009 was primarily due to improved program performance, which had a \$19 million impact on operating income, and increased volume, which had a \$6 million impact on operating income.
-The improved program performance was driven primarily by cost efficiencies associated with an increased level of program activities on training programs, which had an \$8 million impact on operating income, the majority of which is on programs nearing completion, and higher award fees on a fixed-price service contract, which had a \$3 million impact on operating income.
+The improved program performance was driven primarily by cost efficiencies associated with an increased level of program activities on training programs, which had an \$8 million impact on operating income.
+The increase level of program activities on a fixed-price service contract, which had a \$3 million impact on operating income.
 The increase in operating margin in the first quarter of 2010 compared to the first quarter of 2009 was primarily due to the improved program performance discussed above.